aisepucrio/GithubDocs/README.md

 # GithubDocs

-Este projeto utiliza o [uv](https://github.com/astral-sh/uv), um instalador e gerenciador de pacotes Python ultra rápido que também inclui o linter/formatter Ruff.
+This project utilizes [uv](https://github.com/astral-sh/uv), an ultra-fast Python package installer and manager that also includes the Ruff linter/formatter.

-Além disso, o projeto gerencia dependências de repositórios externos para a geração de documentação através de Git submodules.
+Additionally, the project manages dependencies from external repositories for documentation generation via Git submodules.

-## Instalação e Configuração
+## Installation and Setup

-### 1. Pré-requisitos
+### 1. Prerequisites

-Instale o `uv` em seu sistema:
+Install `uv` on your system:

 #### Via curl (Linux/macOS)